FireSquid6/inkdocs/notes/working.md

 # Unanswered Questions

 - How do you deploy elysia to vercel?
-  -- The answer is probably docker but idrk how that works
+  - The answer is probably docker but idrk how that works
 - Will the server store the built files in memory, or load them from disk every time?
-  -- Maybe this could be a toggle. tbh I wouldn't think it would matter that much since we're dealing with kilobytes at most
+  - Maybe this could be a toggle. tbh I wouldn't think it would matter that much since we're dealing with kilobytes at most
+- How do we get tailwind working?

+# Main metrics:

+- Build time
+- Response time

 # Todo